DrakeData/MSDS434-Final_P2/README.md

 **Output:**
 ![auto_ml_op](images/automl2.PNG)

-As you can see, the AutoML model performed much better than my original model with a 87.3% accuracy score, 57.6% precision score and 8.5% recall score.
+As you can see, the AutoML model performed much better than my original model with an 87.3% accuracy score, 57.6% precision score and 8.5% recall score.
 Needless to say, I will be using this model.

 **Code used to make prediction:**
 ```